 Medication Assisted Treatment Services

-The following SUD services may be provided by synchronous telephone (audio-only) technology to persons with whom the treating provider has an existing clinical relationship and if clinically appropriate and safe, as determined by the provider, and agreed to by the person receiving services.
+The following SUD services may be provided by synchronous telephone (audio-only) technology to persons with whom the billing provider has an existing clinical relationship and if clinically appropriate and safe, as determined by the billing provider, and agreed to by the person receiving services.
 Whenever possible, HHSC encourages face-to-face interaction, such as an in-person visit, as well as the use of synchronous audiovisual technology over synchronous telephone (audio-only) technology of telemedicine and telehealth services.
-Therefore, providers must document in the person’s medical record the reason(s) for why services were delivered by synchronous telephone (audio-only) technology.
+Therefore, providers of SUD services must document in the person’s medical record the reason(s) for why services were delivered by synchronous telephone (audio-only) technology.
 SUD services provided by synchronous telephone (audio-only) technology must be billed using modifier FQ.

 - Comprehensive assessment (procedure code H0001) – Only during certain public health emergencies or natural disasters; to the extent allowed by federal law (assessments for withdrawal management services are excluded); and the existing clinical relationship requirement is waived.